Is Perth Tap Water Safe to Drink? [2021 Update]

 Is Perth Tap Water Safe?

-Generally speaking, yes, you won’t have a problem drinking tap water in the Western Australia capital.
+Generally speaking, yes, Perth tap water is perfectly safe to drink.
 Water Corporation’s 2019-2020 report showed that every region in Perth that supplied a sample met the health-related Guideline requirements which tested for:

 - microorganisms such as E. coli and thermophilic Naegleria